Japanese occupation of the Philippines: Resistance

-María Orosa helped smuggle into Japanese-run internment camps saving lives of thousands of Filipinos, Americans, and other nationals.
+María Orosa helped smuggle into Japanese-run internment camps, saving the lives of thousands of Filipinos, Americans, and other nationals.

 Higinio Uriarte also known as 'Gudari' was a prominent Filipino guerilla leader in Island of Negros and is one of the many Basque Filipinos and other Spanish Filipinos community who directly and indirectly helped the guerilla movement during World War II; all written in his book "A Basque Among the Guerrillas of Negros", published in 1962.

-Colonel Ruperto Kangleon hero of Leyte and Mindanao.
+Colonel Ruperto Kangleon, hero of Leyte and Mindanao.

 End of the occupation

 Admiral Sanji Iwabuchi disobeyed Yamashita's command to withdraw from Manila without combat to avoid the destruction of the city.
-His disobedience ends up with the Battle of Manila which led to the devastation of Intramuros and its almost 400 years historical heritage and the massacre of its people.
+His disobedience ended up with the Battle of Manila, which led to the devastation of Intramuros and its almost 400 years of historical heritage and the massacre of its people.

 When General MacArthur returned to the Philippines with his army in late 1944, he was well-supplied with information; it is said that by the time MacArthur returned, he knew what every Japanese lieutenant ate for breakfast and where he had his haircut.
 But the return was not easy.
 The Japanese Imperial General Staff decided to make the Philippines their final line of defense, and to stop the American advance towards Japan.
-They sent every available soldier, airplane and naval vessel to the defense of the Philippines.
+They sent every available soldier, airplane, and naval vessel to the defense of the Philippines.
 The kamikaze corps was created specifically to defend the Japanese occupation of the Philippines.
 The Battle of Leyte Gulf ended in disaster for the Japanese and was the biggest naval battle of World War II.
 The campaign to liberate the Philippines was the bloodiest campaign of the Pacific War.
 Intelligence information revealed the plans of Japanese General Yamashita to trap MacArthur's army, and they led the liberating soldiers to the Japanese fortifications.

-MacArthur's Allied forces landed on the island of Leyte on 20 October 1944, accompanied by Osmeña, who had succeeded to the commonwealth presidency upon the death of Quezon on 1 August 1944.
+MacArthur's Allied forces landed on the island of Leyte on October 20, 1944, accompanied by Osmeña, who had succeeded to the commonwealth presidency upon the death of Quezon on August 1, 1944.
 Landings then followed on the island of Mindoro and around Lingayen Gulf on the west side of Luzon, and the push toward Manila was initiated.
 The Commonwealth of the Philippines was restored.
 Fighting was fierce, particularly in the mountains of northern Luzon, where Japanese troops had retreated, and in Manila, where they put up a last-ditch resistance.
 The Philippine Commonwealth troops and the recognized guerrilla fighter units rose up everywhere for the final offensive.
 Filipino guerrillas also played a large role during the liberation.
 One guerrilla unit came to substitute for a regularly constituted American division, and other guerrilla forces of battalion and regimental size supplemented the efforts of the US Army units.
-Moreover, the cooperative Filipino population eased the problems of supply, construction and civil administration and furthermore eased the task of Allied forces in recapturing the country.
+Moreover, the cooperative Filipino population eased the problems of supply, construction, and civil administration, and furthermore eased the task of Allied forces in recapturing the country.